sheljohn/siglot/README.md

 ### License

-For my own curiosity only, please send me a short message as well to tell me if you use this, and what for.
-Rest assured that whatever you send me will remain private and _will not_ be disclosed under any circumstance.
+For my own curiosity only, it would also be nice to know what you use this for!
+Send me a short message if you can; whatever you send me _will not_ be disclosed under any circumstance (except torture maybe...).

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/deed.en_US"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-sa/3.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/deed.en_US">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.